Wanyuxiang-code/obsidian_notes/C_ECE220_Duke/Access Control & Constructors,Destructors.md

 > Scope:
 > >Scope means visibility, which considers the ability whether the complier can recognize a variable/structure/function.
 >
-> Acccess Control
+> Access Control
-> >Access control is the ability that whether a code can access(modify) a varibale/structure/...
+> >Access control is the ability that whether a code can access(modify) a variable/structure/...

 #### C: Access Rights == Scope
 C entangles information hiding with file management, offering a few choices for scope: file/global/compound statement.